yetanotherco/aligned_layer/docs/3_guides/3_validating_public_input.md

 - For **Risc0**: `make generate_risc0_fibonacci_proof`
 - For **SP1**: `make generate_sp1_fibonacci_proof`

-Once completed, you will see output that includes the program ID, the public inputs (which are the initial number and the last two Fibonacci numbers of the sequence), and the verification result, like so:
+Once completed, you will see output that includes the program ID, the public inputs (which are the initial number of steps in the sequence and the last two Fibonacci numbers of the sequence), and the verification result, like so:

 ```
 Program ID: 0xf000637ed63d26fc664f16666aebf05440ddb7071931240dc49d9bbcfbac304a